GPS4PETS/OpenTileServer/README.md

 OpenTileServer for Portainer

 # Install
-just import the docker-compose.yml to portainer
+just import the docker-compose.yml and .env files to portainer

 # Add PBF File
 open a shell to the tile container and run